phipsgabler/probability-ir/README.md

 Maybe there is a way to subsume or interpret models as distributions over traces.
 For a static model, the key space of the trace is deterministic; for dynamic models, it is not, altough it could consist of an indexed-family-like thing, or "stochastic [dependent sum](https://en.wikipedia.org/wiki/Dependent_type#%7F'%22%60UNIQ--postMath-00000016-QINU%60%22'%7F_type)": `\sum_{n ~ Poisson()} [{x[i]} for i = 1:n]`.
 Todo: look at trace types.

 Another possibility is to use static analysis to extract local dynamic parts into combinators, like Soss and Gen's, or into local Markov kernels (which probably is just collapsing?).

+Perhaps it is possible to construct an indexed free monad over statements, whose bind operator performs the name unification at the trace type level.

 # Interpretation in Julia IR